10 PDPA Obligations Every Singapore Business Must Follow

 Key Actions

-- Notify the PDPC within 3 calendar days of assessment completion
+- Notify the PDPC within 3 calendar days of your assessment

-- Notify affected individuals if significant harm is likely
+- Notify affected individuals if significant harm is on the table

 For a comprehensive guide, see PDPA Data Breach Notification: Step-by-Step Guide.